-Health and safety
+Employee health and safety

 All employees are to have a healthy, safe and secure work environment.
-Risk assessments are carried out on a regular basis.
+Risk assessments are therefore carried out on a regular basis.
 Risks identified are usually associated with building sites and physical risks at hotels, such as the risk of fire and of trips, slips and falls.
 During the year there were 0 (0) work-related deaths and 1 (0) serious work-related injuries.

 All employees within hotel operations receive annual training, information and instructions on safety.
-There are procedures in place to review evacuation routes and check emergency lighting and signs on an ongoing basis.
-While renovations are taking place emergency exit routes must be maintained by keeping evacuation routes clear and by keeping emergency lighting in working order and fire detection systems active.
+There are procedures in place to review evacuation routes and check emergency lighting and signage on an ongoing basis.
+While renovations are taking place, emergency exit routes must be maintained by keeping evacuation routes clear and by keeping emergency lighting in working order and fire detection systems active.

-Pandox has no formal responsibility for the employees of the tenants.
-However, Pandox does try to influence their practices through its Code of Conduct for Business Partners, which describes what the Company expects of them.
+Pandox has no formal responsibility for the hotel employees of the tenants.
+However, Pandox does try to have an impact, including through the Pandox Code of Conduct for business partners, which describes what the Company expects of them.
 Pandox’s ambition is to follow up any incidents that occur at the workplace to ensure that steps are taken.

-Health and wellness
+Health and wellbeing

-Pandox encourages flexibility at work and physical activity to promote wellbeing and improved performance.
-Pandox Movement is an initiative for the head office and the Property Management segment where employees participate together in sports and other physical activities.
+Pandox encourages flexibility at work and physical activity to promote wellbeing and improve performance.
+Pandox Movement is an initiative at the head office and in the Property Management segment where employees participate together in sports and other physical activities.
 Employees are encouraged to challenge themselves, set ambitious goals and take part in races such as “Spring för Livet” (Run for your Life).

 Pandox aims to have an agile, creative and business-driven corporate culture supported by specialist expertise and efficient management systems.
 It is the individuals that make Pandox unique, and we therefore work continually on skills development and career planning.